-- 8.2.1 All roads shown on the Downtown Core Long Term Road Network and Classification, Schedule 2 will be public.
-The design, access requirements and public/private responsibilities will be determined through the development application process or through a Local Area Plan update. - 8.2.2 Minor adjustments to the basic rights-of-way for minor collector roads and local roads may be made without an amendment to this Plan subject to the City being satisfied that the role and function of such roads are maintained. - 8.2.3 Below-grade encroachments into the road system are generally not permitted.
-On an exception basis, limited encroachment into the road allowance may be considered by the City, where the City is satisfied that its servicing, streetscape, transportation and design objectives are not compromised. - 8.2.4 Additional rights-of-way will be required for the proposed roundabouts identified on Schedule 2, Downtown Core Long Term Road Network and Classification. - 8.2.5 As traffic volumes increase, dedicated transit lanes may be necessary. - 8.2.6 The proposed Highway 403 North Collector (Northern Distribution Road) , located north of the Downtown Core, is intended to provide access to and from the Downtown Core road network.

-- 8.2.7 Centre View Drive is intended to provide access to eastbound Highway 403 via a link east of City Centre Drive. - 8.2.8 A future functional feasibility study will be undertaken to review the north collector, Centre View Drive link to Highway 403 and other road or ramp proposals contained in the Downtown21 Master Plan which may impact Highway 403. - 8.2.9 Cycling facilities will be incorporated per the Mississauga Cycling Master Plan.
+- 8.2.3 Within the Rathburn and Square One Districts, adjustments to the road network and the classification of roads may be made without amendment to this Plan at the City's discretion to reflect the possible relocation of the transit terminal and to accommodate block development, while maintaining the goal of breaking up large blocks with roads and pedestrian easements. - 8.2.4 Below-grade encroachments into the public road system are generally not permitted.
+On an exception basis, limited encroachment into the public road allowance may be considered by the City without amendment to this Plan, where the City is satisfied that its servicing, streetscape, transportation and design objectives are not compromised. - 8.2.5 Additional rights-of-way will be required for the proposed roundabouts identified on Schedule 2, Downtown Core Long Term Road Network and Classification. - 8.2.6 As traffic volumes increase, dedicated transit lanes may be necessary. - 8.2.7 The proposed Highway 403 North Collector (Northern Distribution Road), located north of the Downtown Core, is intended to provide access to and from the Downtown Core road network. - 8.2.8 Centre View Drive is intended to provide access to eastbound Highway 403 via a link east of City Centre Drive. - 8.2.9 A future functional feasibility study will be undertaken to review the north collector, Centre View Drive link to Highway 403 and other road or ramp proposals contained in the Downtown21 Master Plan which may impact Highway 403. - 8.2.10 Cycling facilities will be incorporated per the Mississauga Cycling Master Plan.
 The City may in the future identify secondary cycling routes to be integrated with the design of the public realm.